data301-2021-winter1/group28-project/README.md

 - Daniel: I am a second year Data Science Major from Abbotsford B.C., Canada.
 - Ross: one sentence about you!
-- Keiran: one sentence about you!
+- Keiran: I am a second year Computer Science major from Bermuda!
 ## Images